Private Puppy Training

 Our mission is to build great canine community members through active, fun, science-based puppy raising.
 We try to be great community members ourselves, too.
 In every group of 5 puppies we help train and socialize you’ll find a foster puppy—a future PDX canine citizen who hasn’t yet found her forever home.
 By learning alongside our client puppies, these fosters become ready to step successfully into their new families when their perfect person comes along.

-Aggressive dog training in Harrison, AR, including food, grooming, and veterinarian aggression
+Aggressive dog training and coaching, including food, grooming, and veterinarian aggression